Informations générales (source: ClinicalTrials.gov)

 3. Participant does not currently receive androgen deprivation therapy for the

-Tumor tissue sample should not be collected from a lesion that was irradiated
+should not be collected from a lesion that was irradiated unless documentation

-since radiation occurred.
-Tumor tissue must be of sufficient quantity (as
+occurred.
+Tumor tissue must be of sufficient quantity (as defined in the

-1. Archival tissue collected after the most recent anticancer treatment and within
+a.
+Archival tissue collected after the most recent anticancer treatment and

-12 months before the informed consent date is preferred. • Participant must be
+within 12 months before the informed consent date is preferred.

 chemotherapy, in the investigator's judgment.
 Participants eligible for